Qetesh/kube-watchtower/README.md

 ### 🔍 Monitoring Rules

-KubeWatchtower monitors containers in Deployments, DaemonSets, and StatefulSets that meet all the following criteria:
+kube-watchtower monitors containers in Deployments, DaemonSets, and StatefulSets that meet all the following criteria:

 	1.	✅ The container's imagePullPolicy is set to Always
 	2.	✅ The image tag is latest